wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 ### 4. Usability Style Guide
-**Moderated by IOHK** Together with the community, IOHK moderates a usability style guide for providers of solutions that support the standard.
+_Moderated by IOHK:_ Together with the community, IOHK moderates a usability style guide for providers of solutions that support the standard.
 The style guide ensures that the functions work and look similar in different systems.

+_Word mark:_ A word mark is established to designate this nickname standard (and to distinguish to alternatives like adahandle.com)

-**LOGO** A figurative mark is established to represent an ADA handle, e.g. a symbolised dark blue or white Cardano star (fewer rays and dots for use in text next to characters?).
+_Icon:_  A figurative mark is established to represent an ADA handle, e.g. a symbolised dark blue or white Cardano star (fewer rays and dots for use in text next to characters?).
 - For example, it is possible that operating system manufacturers (Android, iOS/MacOS, Windows) mark those entries in the address books of their users for which an Ada handle exists.
 - Wallet providers could check which contacts of the user have a handle and can list them for the user (similar to how a chat app lists those contacts that can be addressed directly).
 - On a Homepage, this iconn to represent the ADA Handle may be placed beside Twitter, Instagram, etc... icons.

-A protocol is defined on how the nickname can be represented as an URI.
-Each (wallet) app can register for this URI format in the operating system and translate the nickname to the wallet adress.
+_Cardano URI scheme:_ A protocol is defined on how the nickname can be represented as an URI .
+Each (wallet) app can register for this URI format in the operating system and translate the nickname to the wallet adress. (cf. [CIP-0013](https://cips.cardano.org/cips/cip13/#paymenturiqueries))

 ### 5. Standard Evolvement Procedure
 The Standard establishes procedures to share, elaborate and publish future updates to the standard.

-## Rationale
+## Rationale ((fragment; keywords only))
 <!-- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion. -->

 ### Proof of ownership